Professor Challenger: Fictional character biography

-Challenger was able to pursue his scientific interests independently as a result of a bequest by the rubber millionaire Betterton.
-He purchased an estate on Hengist Down near to his Sussex home, and engaged construction firm Morden & Company to begin sinking a vertical shaft to a depth of eight miles.
-In the spring of 1921 an American specialist in artesian wells Mr Peerless Jones was engaged to plunge his drilling rod a further hundred feet into the apparently-living protoplasmic substance that had been revealed at the bottom of the shaft.
-Challenger hoped through this experiment to prove that the Earth was a living organism that sustained its vitality from the ether of outer space.
-Preparations were ready by Tuesday 21 June 1921 and the drill breached the tissue, producing a loud scream and unleashing a geyser of a protective tar-like secretion, accompanied by global volcanic activity.
-It was the day When the World Screamed.
+Challenger is able to pursue his scientific interests independently as a result of a bequest by the rubber millionaire Betterton.
+He purchases an estate on Hengist Down near to his Sussex home and engages construction firm Morden & Company to begin sinking a vertical shaft to a depth of eight miles.
+In the spring of 1921, American specialist in artesian wells Mr Peerless Jones is engaged to plunge his drilling rod a further hundred feet into the apparently-living protoplasmic substance that was revealed at the bottom of the shaft.
+Challenger hopes through this experiment to prove that the Earth is a living organism that sustains its vitality from the ether of outer space.
+Preparations are ready by Tuesday 21 June 1921, and the drill breaches the tissue, producing a loud scream and unleashing a geyser of a protective tar-like secretion, accompanied by global volcanic activity.
+It is the day "When the World Screamed".

-Some months later, Challenger and Malone were the last people to meet the Latvian inventor Theodore Nemor, who had claimed to have discovered the physics of disintegrating and then reassembling matter.
-Nemor was apparently seeking competing bids from the British and Soviet governments to buy The Disintegration Machine at the time of his unexplained disappearance from London.
+Some months later, Challenger and Malone are the last people to meet the Latvian inventor Theodore Nemor, who claimed to have discovered the physics of disintegrating and then reassembling matter.
+Nemor apparently seeks competing bids from the British and Soviet governments to buy "The Disintegration Machine" at the time of his unexplained disappearance from London.

-The death of Jessica Challenger affected her husband profoundly.
-Professor Challenger undertook an investigation into psychic phenomena after Ted Malone and Enid Challenger’s reports on spiritualism appeared in the Daily Gazette in October 1926.
-Lord John Roxton, Malone, and the Reverend Charles Mason, a former Church of England exorcist who had taken up Spiritualism, visited a haunted house at Dryfont in Derbyshire.
-An apparition at the house convinced the two friends of the reality of the spirit world and they set out to explore The Land of Mist further.
-Challenger joined the investigation ostensibly to demonstrate the fallacies of psychic research but became convinced of the reality of intercourse with the spirits of the dead and announced his conversion in a polemic carried by The Spectator magazine.
+The death of Jessica Challenger affects her husband profoundly.
+Professor Challenger undertakes an investigation into psychic phenomena after Ted Malone and Enid Challenger's reports on spiritualism appear in the Daily Gazette in October 1926.
+Lord John Roxton, Malone, and the Reverend Charles Mason, a former Church of England exorcist who took up Spiritualism, visits a haunted house at Dryfont in Derbyshire.
+An apparition at the house convince the two friends of the reality of the spirit world and they set out to explore The Land of Mist further.
+Challenger joins the investigation ostensibly to demonstrate the fallacies of psychic research but becomes convinced of the reality of intercourse with the spirits of the dead and announces his conversion in a polemic carried by The Spectator magazine.